Jyothi976/TraineeManagement/README.md

-# welcome to markdown web page
+# Welcome to markdown web page
 ## Demonstating Markdown language
 ### THANK YOU